tiffanynn/CMPE152_LexicalAnalyzer/README.md

 **For terminal:**
 We installed a g++ compiler using the command on Terminal: sudo apt-get install build-essential

-** Then, we compiled our file main.cpp in the command: gcc+ lexer.h main.cpp token.h
+** Then, we compiled our file lexertest.cpp in the command: gcc+ lexer.h lexertest.cpp token.h

 ** Just type "./a.out" and the output will show up on the terminal